mvolkmann/svelte-dialog/README.md

-Parent components obtain a reference to the dialog element by including the prop `bind:dialog={myDialog}` where `myDialog` is a variable in the parent component.
+Parent components obtain a reference to the dialog element by including the prop `bind:dialog={myDialog}` where `myDialog` is a variable in the parent component that is initialized to `null`.

 To open the dialog as a modal, call `myDialog.showModal()`.
 This prevents interaction with elements outside the dialog.